loftytech/sparkle/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/loftytech)

+## Introduction

+Sparkel is a free to use open source php MVC framwork for building web applications.
+It's very simple to work with and has a very low learning curve.

 Getting started with sparkle is very easy.
 All you need to do is have `php version >= 8` installed on you computer.
 Once you have that done, pull from the main branch of this repository.